To the page content

 Green labyrinth from bird's eye view

-A shipment of coffee – fresh Arabica beans from the hill country of Sul de Minas – has just arrived at the port of Santos, around an hour and a half’s drive from São Paulo, Brazil.
-It is a valuable commodity because harvests have fallen due to unfavorable weather.
-That is why, inter alia, the cost price of a pound of coffee beans has more than doubled within two years, according to the International Coffee Organization.
-The pandemic has also taken its toll: more employees were sick, not enough containers were available, and freight rates rose.
+A shipment of coffee has just arrived at the port of Santos, about an hour and a half's drive from the Brazilian metropolis of São Paulo: fresh Arabica beans from the highlands of Sul de Minas.
+This is a valuable commodity, as unfavorable weather conditions have recently caused crop yields to decline.
+This is one of the reasons why the purchase price for a pound of coffee beans has more than doubled within two years, according to the International Coffee Organization.
+In addition, the pandemic has clouded the balance sheet: the number of employees falling ill has risen, there are too few containers available, and freight rates have increased.

 Smart Technology on the High Seas